Department of Sociology Fellowships and Awards

 International Graduate Research Fellowships: The Graduate School is pleased to announce the establishment of International Graduate Research Fellowships.
 Successfully piloted on a limited basis in 2012, these fellowships are intended to provide UMD graduate students a meaningful research experience in an international context, broadening the student’s knowledge and perspective.
 The fellowships take advantage of ongoing collaborations between UMD faculty and their international colleagues, and, through graduate student exchange, also enhance those collaborations.

 Wylie Dissertation Fellowships: Ann G. Wylie Dissertation Fellowships are one-semester awards intended to support outstanding doctoral students who are in the final stages of writing their dissertation.
-Wylie Dissertation Fellowships carry a stipend of $10,000 plus candidacy tuition remission and $800 toward the cost of health insurance.
+Wylie Dissertation Fellowships carry a stipend of $15,000 plus candidacy tuition remission (899 only) a credit for mandatory fees and reimbursement for the purchase of an individual student health insurance plan for the semester.
 The Graduate School awards approximately 40 Wylie Dissertation Fellowships per year.

 Travel Grants: The Graduate School administers the Jacob K. Goldhaber Travel Grant and the International Conference Student Support Award which provide funding for graduate students presenting academic work at conferences and professional meetings.
 Please click HERE for more information about Graduate School Travel Grants.